At age 14, I wanted to know just one thing- Is optometry lucrative in Nigeria?

-Optometry is an healthcare profession that aims at detecting defect in vision as well as ocular abnormalities (malfunction of the eye lens) and therefore prescribe spectacles or contact lenses if necessary.
+Optometry is a healthcare profession that aims to detect defects in vision and ocular abnormalities (malfunction of the eye lens) and prescribes spectacles or contact lenses if necessary.

-In other words, the work of an Optometrist is to check the health state of the eyes and if any defect is found, he or she is to prescribe the appropriate spectacles or lenses to correct the abnormality.
+In other words, the work of an Optometrist is to check the health state of the eyes, and if any defect is found, they are to prescribe the appropriate spectacles or lenses to correct the abnormality.

-To become an Ophthalmologist, you will have have to study for an MB.BS degree after which you specialize on the treatment of the eyes, but for an Optometrist, you can easy gain admission into the school of Optometry and get your degree.
+To become an Ophthalmologist, you will have to study for an MB.BS degree, after which you specialize in the treatment of the eyes, but for an Optometrist, you can quickly gain admission into the school of Optometry and get your degree.

 How Lucrative is Optometry in Nigeria

-Optometry is not as lucrative as the name sounds in Nigeria, as the job opportunities are rear and they have to compete with their counterpart, the ophthalmologist.
+Optometry is not a very lucrative career path in Nigeria, as the job opportunities are rare, and they have to compete with their counterpart- the ophthalmologist.

-An average optometrist in Nigeria earns around #100,000 a month when employed by the government but if they are employed by private institutions and NGOs, the pay may get smaller.
+An average optometrist in Nigeria earns around #100,000 a month when employed by the government, but the pay is way lesser if private institutions and NGOs use them.

-Most graduates of Optometry in Nigeria today establish eye lens centers where they prescribe lenses for people.
+Most Optometry graduates in Nigeria today establish eye lens centers where they prescribe lenses for people.

-If you also take a good look at the course, you will find out that the majority of students initially wanted to study medicine & surgery but for one reason or the other, they found their self studying Optometry.
+Suppose you also take a good look at the course.
+In that case, you will find out that most students initially wanted to study medicine & surgery but found themselves studying Optometry for one reason or the other.

 Reasons You Should Study Optometry in Nigeria

-Despite the odds, there are still some very good advantages of studying optometry in Nigeria, and they are :
+Despite the odds, there are still some excellent advantages of studying optometry in Nigeria, and they are :

-- There is a quite high demand in vision expertise in Nigeria, so you ca easily get clients for your private firm
+- There is a pretty high demand for vision expertise in Nigeria, so you can quickly get clients for your private firm

-- Gaining admission to study Optometry in Nigeria is quite easy as it is not as competitive as Medicine & Surgery
+- Gaining admission to study Optometry in Nigeria is relatively easy as it is not as competitive as Medicine & Surgery

-- Although not important, an Optometrist as the legal rights to attach a Dr title to his name.
+- Although not necessary, an Optometrist has the legal right to attach a Dr title to his name.

-Due to the nature of the degree, an Optometrist can work in any firm related with the vision of humans.
+Due to the nature of the degree, an Optometrist can work in any firm related to the vision of humans.

-Basically, a good number of Optometrist own a firm, where they recommend glasses to people with eye defects to help them correct their vision.
+Many optometrists own a firm where they recommend glasses to people with eye defects to help them correct their vision.

-To become an Ophthalmologist in Nigeria, you will have to study Medicine & Surgery for 8 years, after which. you specialize in the treatment of the eyes which is called ophthalmology.
+To become an Ophthalmologist in Nigeria, you will have to study Medicine & Surgery for eight years and specialize in treating the eyes.

-Generally speaking, Ophthalmologist are paid higher than Optometrist in Nigeria.
+Generally speaking, ophthalmologists are paid higher than Optometrists in Nigeria.